theplant/relay/README.md

 # relay

-`relay` is a library designed to simplify Relay-style pagination in Go applications, supporting both cursor-based and offset-based pagination.
+`relay` is a library designed to simplify Relay-style pagination in Go applications, supporting both keyset-based and offset-based pagination.
 It helps developers efficiently implement pagination queries while offering optimization options, such as skipping `TotalCount` queries and encrypting cursors.

 **Currently, only the `GORM` adapter is provided by default.
 For other adapters, refer to `gormrelay` to implement them yourself.**

 ## Features

-- **Supports cursor-based and offset-based pagination**: You can freely choose high-performance cursor pagination based on multiple indexed columns, or use offset pagination.
+- **Supports keyset-based and offset-based pagination**: You can freely choose high-performance keyset pagination based on multiple indexed columns, or use offset pagination.
-- **Optional cursor encryption**: Supports encrypting cursors using AES or Base64 to ensure the security of pagination information.
+- **Optional cursor encryption**: Supports encrypting cursors using `AES` or `Base64` to ensure the security of pagination information.
 - **Flexible query strategies**: Optionally skip the `TotalCount` query to improve performance, especially in large datasets.
 - **Non-generic support**: Even without using Go generics, you can paginate using the `any` type for flexible use cases.